Originally Published: February 10, 1995 - Last Updated / Reviewed On: September 4, 2009

 - Sew an object (i.e., a tennis ball) into the pajama top near the small of your back in order to make it uncomfortable to sleep on your back.

 As you may know, good quality sleep helps us feel rested, keeps up our energy, reduces stress levels, supports immune health, and helps us focus on our daily tasks.
 If snoring is or becomes a persistent problem, a visit with a health care provider can help rule out possible causes.
 Allergies, apnea, and other annoyances may have medical solutions that won't be fixed by the tips listed above.
+Columbia students on the Morningside campus can contact Medical Services by calling 212-854-7426 to make an appointment; CUMC students should contact the Student Health Service at 212-350-3400 for an appointment.
 A little bedroom exploration and experimentation, along with a health care consultation, may help you find a snoring solution.
 Rest well!